 Note: This is a personal journal entry from a couple years ago.
 I was a bit hesitant to post it here, as it was written in what was a moment of grief for me.
 I pretty much bare my soul.
-But I wanted to share it anyway, because it shows the degree of loss that can come with this illness, as well as all the hopes and dreams that fervently remain.
-As I continue to try to dig out of a nearly 2 month long crash, many of these emotions have again been stirred, and I wanted to express them.
+But I wanted to share it with all of you anyway because it shows the degree of loss that can come with this illness, as well as all the hopes and dreams that fervently remain.
+As I continue to try to dig out of a lengthy crash, many of these emotions have again been stirred, and I wanted to express them.

 I want my life back.
 All of it.
 Every little morsel.

 These are just some of the many, many things that I miss most.